ilyeshadji/Assignments/README.md

 MySQL - runs on port 3306

-You can access the staff account with these credentials:
+You can access the first staff account with these credentials:

-`email`: staff@myapp.com

 `password`: secret